ProseMirror/prosemirror/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 <!--
-Please provide necessary steps for reproduction of this issue.
-To minimally reproduces the issue, you can use this Glitch demo to start with.
+Please provide necessary steps to reproduce the issue.
+For convenience, you can use this Glitch demo to start with.

 https://glitch.com/edit/#!/remix/prosemirror-demo-basic
 -->